-So if you’re fortunate enough to get a video product review, embed it in your website and social media posts.
-Make good use of this excellent review and make sure that your prospects easily see it.
+So if you’re fortunate enough to get a video product review, embed it in your website via a testimonial slider and share them in social media posts.
+Make good use of this excellent review, and make sure that your prospects easily see it.

-These product reviews of yours can also be used as email marketing material for your business.
+Your product reviews can also be used as email marketing material for your business.
 Your email content can showcase how your product helped your customers and how it can help them as well.